yardgnome18/GF_Repo/_sources/Quiche.rst.txt

 Instructions
 --------------
 1. Mix dry ingredients and wet ingredients sparately, combine and knead dough.
 Spread thin in pie dish.

-2. Mix filling ingredients to a homogeneous combination.
+2. Mix filling ingredients and fill prepared pan with crust in place.

-3. Beat liquid ingredients and pour over filling in crust.
+3. Beat liquid ingredients and pour over filling in crust, top with shredded cheese.

 4. Bake at 400 F for 35 to 40 min.